funvill/funvill.github.io/_posts/2009-12-07-indian-poker.md

 ---
-title: Indian Poker
+title: "Indian Poker"
 date: 2009-12-07 14:15:00
+categories:
+- Cards
+- Drinking
-categories: Cards Drinking Games
+- Games
+slug: indian-poker

 ---

 Indian Poker is a drinking, card game.
 I just played this game for the first time this weekend.
 It was very simple to learn and really good after a few beers.
 It's a pretty silly game and if you are in the right mood it can really make you laugh.